HFMaker/HFMaker/README.md

 - I have two cats
 - I'm into anime
-- I REALLY like memes and broken humor
+- I love memes and broken humor
 - I like doing exercise, reading books and going for a walk
-- I'm a retro games

 <br clear="right">